AandJ/ROCO222/journal.md

 ![Image of encoder testing](https://raw.githubusercontent.com/AandJ/ROCO222/master/ROCO222_Img/3-1.JPG "Image of encoder testing")
 ![Image of encoder testing](https://raw.githubusercontent.com/AandJ/ROCO222/master/ROCO222_Img/3-4.JPG "Image of encoder testing")

+Our motors speed varied significantly due to are low quality componets and inacuracys in the placement of the magnets.

 # Monday 18th of December
 ## Making a ROBOT ARM
 We decided to have four degrees of motion, one to rotate the entire base, one for each limb, as well as a gripper. we decided to 3d print the model as we would have an